Cass Lake in northern Minnesota is actually two lakes. The main lake is 15,996 acres with a maximum depth of 120 feet.

 In fact, with smart stocking programs, better fishing ethics, and a whole new world of electronics that make it easier for us to find and stay on the fish, we are holding our own, and maybe even improving the fishing experience for all.

 Many locals and visitors alike share their stories about starting their fishing lives here in Cass Lake Minnesota area.
 Maybe they were kids and came with their parents or grandparents to our area for the first time, those memories have lasted a lifetime.
 Now they bring their own children and maybe grandchildren to Sah Kah Tay Resort to rekindle life’s cherished moments.

-The most famous anglers in the U.S. come here to hone there skills, enjoy our unforgettable scenery, and compete with their peers for hundreds of thousands of dollars in prizes.
+The most famous anglers in the U.S. come here to hone their skills, enjoy our unforgettable scenery, and compete with their peers for hundreds of thousands of dollars in prizes.

-To the many who live, work, and call the Cass Lake Minnesota area home, we are the most proud to pass on the rich tradition of fishing.
+To the many who live, work, and call the Cass Lake Minnesota area home, we are the proudest to pass on the rich tradition of fishing.

 Like the old saying, you can feed a meal of fish and satisfy someone for a day, but teach them to fish, and you have given them the gift that lasts a lifetime.